-Within five (5) working days from the event giving rise to a grievance or from the date the employee could reasonably have been expected to have had knowledge of such event, the grievant shall orally discuss the grievance with his/her immediate supervisor.
-A supervisor shall have five (5) working days to give an answer to the employee.
+Within five (5) working days from the event giving rise to a grievance or from the date the employee could reasonably have been expected to have had knowledge of such event, the grievant or Union representative shall orally discuss the grievance with a Battalion Chief.
+The Battalion Chief shall have five (5) working days to provide a verbal response to the grievant.